 To make calculations clean and fruitful, we sometimes round our decimal places so that it does not bother our calculations.
 So instead of using 3.399, we will use 3.40, and we will see how this can be done to decrease decimal places in Excel.
 That’s why we need to know the methods to Limit Decimal Places in Excel.
 Excel allows highest 127 decimal places.
 So rounding up is the best options to make calculation easier.

-5 Easy Ways to Limit Decimal Places in Excel
+How to Limit Decimal Places in Excel: 5 Easy Ways

 Here we will discuss 5 easy ways to limit decimal values so that you can have everything in your hands easily.
 In those methods, we will use the Format Cells dialog box, the ROUND function, the Number group from the Ribbon, and utilize Excel Editing options to accomplish the task to limit decimal places in Excel.